 Cedar Log Railing from Northern Log Supply

 Northern Log manufactures cedar log stair railing, deck railing, and spindles available in custom lengths and built to your specifications.
-Our standard pre-assembled log railing, as shown in the video, features:
+Our standard pre-assembled log railing features:

 - 4” top and bottom rails